mikehostetler/ex_solana/projects/jido_behaviortree/README.md

 # Jido Behavior Tree

+> **🧪 EXPERIMENTAL**
+>
-> ⚠️ **Experimental Project** - This library is in active development and the API is subject to change.
-Use with caution in production environments.
+> This library is experimental and under active development.
+> - Public APIs may change without notice, including breaking changes
+> - Documentation and features are still evolving
+> - Not recommended for critical production systems yet

 An Elixir behavior tree implementation designed for Jido agents with integrated action support and AI compatibility.